paxianmichael/AI-Self-Ording-PoC/Prompt.md

 json_schema = {
-    "message": "assistant's response to the user",
+  "message": "Your order has been added to the cart.", "cart": [
-    "content": [
     {
-            "item": "order items from user",
-            "quantity": "numbers of item",
+      "name": "The name of the ordered item", "quantity": "The number of items ordered.",
-            "price": "corresponding price of item",
+      "price": "The price of a single item",
-            "customization": "extra requirements from user"
-        }
-    ]
+      "notes": "Specifics about how the item should be prepared."
+    }],
+  "show": "A string representing what kind of data to display, in this case", "is_final": "A boolean indicating whether the conversation is concluded, set to false in this case as the order may continue."
 }

 json_schema_str = json.dumps(json_schema)